Zaeem-Raza/Basic-Convolution/README.md

 ### Functionality

-The script applies various image filtering operations such as blur, edge detection, and sharpening.
+The script applies various image filtering operations such as blur, emboss, and sharpening.

 ### Kernel Application